 - Mobile column lifts (13,000 to 18,000 lbs. capacity per column; 52,000 to 72,000 lbs. capacity for sets of four)

-Mobile Column Lifts
+What You Need to Know About Mobile Column Lifts

 Because of space requirements, four-post lifts make the most sense if you have a dedicated bay available, or if you are expanding your existing facility or building a new one.
-Heavy-duty four-post lifts have a footprint of roughly 13’ in width and up to 32’ in length.
+Four-post lifts have a footprint of roughly 13’ in width and up to 32’ in length.
 Extra space may also be required to maneuver bigger trucks on and off the lift.

-Some Final Considerations
+Final Considerations on Lifts

-Many OEMs recommend or even mandate which heavy-duty lifts dealers should install.
+Many OEMs recommend or even mandate specific lifts dealers should install.
 In some cases, the OEM has worked with a lift manufacturer during the vehicle design process to determine how to best pick up the vehicle, especially in situations where the lifting points are difficult to reach.